Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool registers an agent with daily and weekly budget limits, using a specific verb and resource.
-It distinguishes itself from sibling tools by indicating it is a prerequisite for check_spend and report_spend.
+The description clearly states the tool registers an agent with budget limits, using a specific verb ('Register') and resource ('agent').
+It also distinguishes from siblings by noting it should be called before check_spend or report_spend, and mentions upsert behavior, making its purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.